cs-muic/thesis-template/README.md

 A LaTeX template of the thesis book for Mahidol University International College, Mahidol University.
 This is an updated version for 2024.

-See the `Example.pdf` as an example.
+See the `Example.pdf` as an example or see the released file for the most recent version.

 ## History